 The Certify & Route page includes the final compliance questions, a place to add information for the UW reviewers, and the ability to check for any remaining errors.
-You can finalize or complete your application for routing.
-Once completed, you will see a Withdraw button.
+You can route your application to the reviewers.
+Once routed, you will see a Withdraw button.
 Use it to withdraw you application for editing.
-You would then re-complete it.
+You would then re-route it.

-This section appears at the top of the Certify & Route page after an application has been completed.
+This section appears at the top of the Certify & Route page after an application has been routed to reviewers.

 To unlock your application for editing, click the Withdraw button to change its status to Withdrawn and make it editable.
 Only eGC1 owners, users with assigned read/write access, or reviewers with the Global Editor role can withdraw an eGC1.

-After you make your changes and re-complete the eGC1, it will continue routing where it stopped when you withdrew the application.
+After you make your changes and re-route the eGC1, it will continue routing where it stopped when you withdrew the application.
 Thus, people who already approved the eGC1 do not need to approve it again.